Editing a Switch Port

 - Tags: Tags are used to manage and organize network traffic.
 Enter a tag value.

-- Cycle PoE: Click this button to power off and power back on a PoE-enabled port to reset or troubleshoot connected devices.
+- Cycle PoE: Click this button to power off and power back on again a PoE-enabled port to reset or troubleshoot connected devices.

 - Click Apply Changes.